 4. While marinating the chicken during this hour, peel and chop carrots into 1-inch lenths.
 Chop the two yellow onion bulbs into chunky pieces.
 I chopped each bulb into 8 pieces.

-5. Rinse, peel, soak, cut, and fry the boniato (Japanese yams).
+5. Rinse, peel, soak, cut, and fry the boniato.
 Some folks use a variety of sweet potatoes and also russet potatoes, but since no one in my family likes russet potatoes, purple, or orange yams, I only use boniato.
 It’s also my favorite of all yams.
 I love the smell and texture of boniatos.
 It’s also the only type of yam my picky little chef would eat.
-I use about 3 cups of pure unrefined coconut oil or just enough oil to cover the yams when I fry it.
-For this batch today, I got distracted trying to multitask while frying these so the last half batch is a bit over fried.
+I use about 2 cups of pure unrefined coconut oil or just enough oil to cover the yams when I fry it.

 We are ready to cook this pot of chicken curry soup!